aerys/gpm/README.md

 Platforms like GitLab and GitHub are then very handy to manage such package archives, permissions, etc...

 GPM is also available as an all-in-one static binary.
-It can be used to download some packages that will be used to bootrasp a more complex provisioing process.
+It can be leveraged to download some packages that will be used to bootrasp a more complex provisioing process.

 ### Why Git?
 Why not just `curl` or `wget` or whatever?

 GPM aims at leveraging the Git ecosystem and features.

 Git is great to manage revisions.
 So it's great at managing package versions!
-For example, Git is also use by the Docker registry to store Docker images.
+For example, Git is also used by the Docker registry to store Docker images.

 Git also has a safe and secured native authentication/authorization strategy through SSH.
 With GitLab, you can safely setup [deploy keys](https://docs.gitlab.com/ce/ssh/README.html#deploy-keys) to give a read-only access to your packages.